Guidebook → Fishing rules

 Fishing Equipment and Advice

 Fly or spoon may be used on the River.
 Chest waders are recommended for experienced anglers fishing the upper river.
 Recommended equipment includes a 15 ft double-handed fly rod, a sturdy reel with a robust drag system holding approximately 150 yards of backing, and leaders of 30 lb breaking strain.
 Sinking tip or intermediate density lines will cover most situations.
 Fishing rods and lines are available for guests without their own equipment.
-Guests should bring their own flies; a small emergency stock is kept.
-Life jackets are available at Osen.
+Guests should bring their own flies and wading sticks.
+Life jackets are available for tenants to use.

 Transport to Fishing